Demonstration Informed Specification Search: Experiments

 \subsection{Results and Analysis}

 To simplify our analysis, we present time in iterations, i.e., number of sampled DFAs, rather than wall clock time.
-This is for three reasons.
-First, for each algorithm, the wall clock-time was dominated by synthesizing maximum entropy planners for each unique DFA discovered, but the choice of planner is ultimately an implementation detail\footnote{For reference the used for this experiment planner took around 4-10s per DFA.}.
+This is for two reasons.
+First, for each algorithm, the wall clock-time was dominated by synthesizing maximum entropy planners for each unique DFA discovered, but the choice of planner is ultimately an implementation detail.
 Second, because many DISS iterations correspond to the same DFAs (due to resets and rejections) the enumeration baseline explored significantly more \emph{unique} DFAs than DISS (a similar effect occurs with the random pivot baseline, since the different pivots give more diverse example sets).
-This results in the baselines spending more time planning than DISS, thus increasing their time per iterations.
-Third, the enumeration baseline first enumerates DFAs in lexicographic order (without planning) and then computes the energies in order of increasing size.
-This incurs a significant ($\approx$15s) overhead.
-Thus, using wall clock-time would further skew the results below in DISS's favor.
+Thus, using wall clock-time would skew the results below in DISS's favor.\footnote{ Nevertheless, for the monolothic experiment, the wall clock times for DISS, random pivoting, and enumeration were 542s, 764s, and 617s respectively.
+Similarly, for the incremental experiment the respective times were 353s, 464s, and 820s. }